serlo/content-generation-service/README.md

 # content-generation-service

-The purpose if this service is to convert given arguments into a prompt, use an LLM and send the result back.
+The purpose of this service is to convert given arguments into a prompt, use an LLM and send the result back.

 The service will receive queries from api.serlo.org which should receive them via GraphQL operation from frontend.